 Tips for Making this Stew

 There is nothing quite like having meat simmer on your kitchen stove.
 It smells so good.
-Meat that simmers for hours and turns so tender that it falls apart in your fork.
+Meat that simmers for hours and turns so tender that it falls apart on your fork.
 That’s how you want this meat to be.
 Of course, you could use beef for this recipe as well.
 I have done so.
 But I have to admit that it just doesn’t taste as good.
 The venison meat (at least in this recipe) gives it a distinct, and wonderful flavor that you won’t get from a beef roast.

 For this stew, you want your vegetables to be large and chunky.
 It seems appropriate to make them that way, to go with the wild meat you’re serving.
 And it just tastes plain wonderful when you scoop some up in your spoon and take that first bite.
 Yummy!
 Can you say Comfort Food?